Is MCP safe? The security risks AI assistants don't mention

 Which AI models are most vulnerable to MCP tool poisoning?

-Per the DSN 2026 paper, Claude Sonnet 4 and Gemini 2.5 Pro were successfully attacked 80–100% of the time across Cursor, Windsurf, and Cline.
+Per the DSN 2026 paper, crafted tool descriptions attacked Claude Sonnet 4 and Gemini 2.5 Pro successfully 100% of the time across Cursor, Windsurf, and Cline.
 GPT-4o was more conservative but not immune.

 Can I use MCP without exposing my credentials?